VadeSerg/datakit-smallholder-farmers-fall-2025/Prep Challenge- Translation/KEMBAI/README.md

 ### Approach
 1. **Step 1**: Data loading and initial exploration using Pandas and Dask to handle the large volume.
-2. **Step 2**: Data cleaning and preprocessing, which included removing 20,908,750 duplicate rows.
+2. **Step 2**: Data cleaning and preprocessing, which included removing full duplicate rows.
 3. **Step 3**: Analysis of language distribution and identification of top users and topics.
 4. **Step 4**: Keyword extraction for financial and agricultural topics using custom scripts.
 The data was split by language, and keywords were generated for each.
 5. **Step 5**: Visualization of the findings, including dashboards for financial and crop-related questions based on English keywords.